monsterZeng/BNRdb/README.md

 hjzhang@hust.edu.cn
 ORCID ID: 0000-0002-2647-0815

 Description
-Code and datasets associated with manuscript " BNRdb: a manually curated data resource for microbial nitrogen removal" Individuals can modify the code and users can use these datasets to construct their own reference microbiome datasets and perform searches by any given sample.
+Datasets associated with manuscript " BNRdb: a manually curated data resource for microbial nitrogen removal" Individuals can modify the code and users can use these datasets to construct their own reference microbiome datasets and perform searches by any given sample.